drndivoje/PersonalPageGen/README.md

 - `author`: Your name.
 - `menu`: A list of menu items that will be rendered as a horizontal menu bar. `title` is the label for each menu item, and `path` is the path to the corresponding page.

 The input folder should also contain a `blog` subfolder where your blog posts are stored.
+Please check the example folder with

 ## Installation